cincheo/jsweet/doc/jsweet-language-specifications.md

 1. Annotations or annotation contents may differ depending on the context.
 It may be convenient to have different configuration files depending on the context.
 It is easier to switch a configuration file with another than having to change all the annotations in the program.

 2. Adding annotations to the Java program is convenient to tune the program locally (on a given element).
 However, in some cases, similar annotations should apply on a set of program elements, in order to automatize global tuning of the program.
-In that case, it is more convenient to install annotation by using an expression, that will match a set of program element at once.
-This will mechanism is similar to the *pointcut* mechanism that can be found in Aspect Oriented Software Design.
+In that case, it is more convenient to install annotations by using an expression, that will match a set of program elements at once.
+This mechanism is similar to the *pointcut* mechanism that can be found in Aspect Oriented Software Design.
 It allows capturing a global modification in a declarative manner.

 3. Using annotations in the Java source code entails a reference to the JSweet API (the `jsweet.lang` package) that may be seen as an unwanted dependency for some programmers who want their Java code to remain as “pure” as possible.